 Social Engineering describes the tactics used by fraudsters to manipulate people into divulging confidential information and/or performing actions online that put them at risk.
 Being vigilant against this type of fraud helps keep you protected.

 What "Social Engineering" might look like

-Fraudsters may contact you pretending to be from an institution you deal with (such as DSBC Financial Europe), an organisation of authority, a vendor/supplier, or even an individual within your company.
+Fraudsters may contact you pretending to be from an institution you deal with (such as DNBC Financial Europe), an organisation of authority, a vendor/supplier, or even an individual within your company.
 They could direct you to perform actions that will allow them to send unauthorised payments from your account.
 This can include providing numbers displayed on your Security Device or pushing the yellow button.

-DSBC Financial Europe will never request information that could be used to make a payment (such as account numbers, passwords, security device details other than the serial number on the back, etc)
+DNBC Financial Europe will never request information that could be used to make a payment (such as account numbers, passwords, security device details other than the serial number on the back, etc)

-If you are ever doubtful about your DNBCnet activities or the authenticity of incoming telephone calls purporting to be from DSBC Financial Europe, please call your local DNBCnet Support Centre or your DNBCnet Representative for further verification.
+If you are ever doubtful about your DNBCnet activities or the authenticity of incoming telephone calls purporting to be from DNBC Financial Europe, please call your local DNBCnet Support Centre or your DNBCnet Representative for further verification.